 Step 2: File and Serve a Complaint

 If the tenant cures the breach (when given the option) or moves out within the required timeframe, the landlord can’t take further action.
-However, if the tenant fails to cure the breach or move out, the landlord then files a complaint (or “warrant”) in the appropriate court.
+However, if the tenant fails to cure the breach or moves out, the landlord files a complaint (or “warrant”) in the appropriate court.
 The fees vary depending on the county.

 Step 3: Go to Court

-Kentucky state law doesn’t define how quickly the eviction hearing must be held after the summons and complaint has been issued.
+Kentucky state law doesn’t define how quickly the eviction hearing must be held after the summons and complaint have been issued.
 The local jurisdiction has the right to determine the timeframe.
 Additionally, tenants are not required to file a written answer to appear at the hearing.